TritonDataCenter/rfd/rfd/0061/README.md

 ### Tentative Plan

-Have `cn-agent` maintain persistent connections to CNAPI and use these to determine server status.
-Only write to moray if/when something changes.
+Have `cn-agent` maintain persistent connections to CNAPI and have CNAPI use these to determine server status.
+Using these persistent connections each CNAPI instance will maintain a roster of servers connected to it via their cn-agent.
+CNAPI will only write to moray if/when there is a status change (the mechanics of which will be described below).
+Each CNAPI will be considered a roster authority for a number of servers, maintain a list of cn-agent server uuids connected it.

 #### POV of cn-agent

-On start-up:
-- resolve cnapi.\<datacenter\_name>.<dns\_domain>
-- open a (HTTP?) connection to CNAPI

-Periodically:
-- write a byte to CNAPI via this connection
+At startup, or any time a connection CNAPI is lost and must be reconnected, cn-agent should resolve `cnapi.<datacenter_name>.<dns_domain>` where the values within angled brackets correspond to the datacenter configuration values.
+Following this, a websocket connection is negotiated between CNAPI and cn-agent and held open for as long as cn-agent is up and running.

+While this connection is open, it is cn-agent's responsibility to emit periodic heartbeat messages through this channel (with an period of 1 second).
+This will allow CNAPI to detect if the connection to cn-agent is silently severed.

+Questions: How frequently should cn-agent send these messages?
+1 second?

 #### POV of CNAPI

 On start-up:

-- cnapi ensures it has a moray bucket (cnapi_instance_agent) (string cnapi_uuid, string server_uuid)
+CNAPI should ensure it has a moray bucket (cnapi_roster_authority) with the following schema/indexes:

+    String cnapi_uuid
+    string server_uuid (unique)

 On receiving a new connection:

 - write a record with CNAPI uuid and the uuid of cn-agent server
 - CNAPI's restify endpoint accepts a connection from a cn-agent residing on compute node with identified by `server_uuid`